Assessment and Placement

-To determine your course placement in English, math, and reading courses, go to www.mtsac.edu/aq and complete the Assessment Questionnaire (AQ).
+To complete the AQ, go to www.mtsac.edu/aq.
 It is recommended that you have a copy of your high school transcripts with you when you are completing the Assessment Questionnaire (AQ).
 Follow the questionnaire directions carefully as it can be completed only once.
 After completing the questionnaire, you will be given your course placement recommendations.

 - If you feel that the course placements you receive do not reflect your current abilities in the subject matter, you may make an appointment with a counselor.

 - If you have questions about your placement results, you may talk to a counselor.

 - You can always take a course at a lower level than the course you are placed.

 - If there was an error in the questionnaire you submitted, please see a counselor.

 By completing the AQ, you will also receive a recommendation for enrolling in a reading class.
 Mt.
 SAC has a reading requirement for graduation with an AA/AS.
 A READ 100 placement level satisfies this requirement.
 Students may also meet the reading requirement by enrolling in and completing READ 90: Reading College Texts or AMLA 33R: American Language Advanced Reading with a ’C’ or better.